Est. 2008

 “Really good!”
 Maggie chirped, then crossed to her parents bedroom and leaned in to greet her dad.

 “Hey, daddy.
 The glacier lake in Early is frozen.”
 She offered this news to impress, like a spotless report card—of which, incidentally, she had plenty.
-She knew her dad was pleased when she showed interest in his interests, which is how many of them became her own.
+She knew her dad was pleased when she took up his interests, which is how she came by many of her own.

 Lights off and shades drawn, Maggie struggled to find sleep.
-The fervid beam of her dad’s outdoor “smart” light, triggered by some trash digging animal or wandering deer, kept winking through the cracks in the blinds and directly into her eyes.
-This puzzled Maggie, because the shed, on which the lamp was mounted, wasn’t visible from her room.
-Finally driven to the window in frustration, she found the source of the problem: the intermittent strobes were glancing off the roof of her own silver car, which was deflecting them into her view.
-After several failed attempts to cluster the blinds strategically, she gave it up and decided to move the car.
+Blinding beams from of her dad’s outdoor “smart” light, triggered by some trash digging animal or wandering deer, kept winking through the cracks in the blinds.
+This puzzled Maggie, because the shed, where the lamp was mounted, wasn’t visible from her room.
+Finally, she was driven to the window in frustration.
+She peered out into the night and saw that the intermittent strobes from the smart light were glancing off the roof of her own silver car, which had been deflecting them into her room, more specifically her face.
+After some failed attempts to cluster the blinds strategically, she gave up and decided to move the car.

 She made it out to the driveway soundlessly and found that the snow had stopped.
 She slid into the car and started it up.
-Her parents’ bedroom overlooked the back yard, so there was little worry of rousing them.
-Maggie shifted the vehicle backward by exactly its own length, primly, as if moving a chess piece, and parked it, leaving the engine running.
+Her parents’ bedroom was on the far side of the house, so there was no worry of waking them.
+Maggie eased the car backward by exactly its own length, primly, as if moving a chess piece, and parked it, leaving the engine running.
 She leaned back in the seat, lulled by the hum and the vibration, and by the slow heating of the air, feeling the acres of mute woodland around her.
-The night was still and expansive and the car held her in it until, hardly aware she was making a decision at all, she found herself backing down the length of the driveway.
+The night was still and expansive and the car held her in it.
+Hardly aware of any decision to do so, she found herself backing the car down the driveway.
 When she reached the end, she cut left, straightened out, and began to drive westward on the county road.

-Margaret Tierney, in her white pajamas and black boots, hair discharged from its daytime braid, drove the fifteen minutes to the Old Lake/Early border like she was padding down to the kitchen for a glass of water.
-It did not feel odd to her to leave her house in the middle of the night, nor did she worry that her parents might awaken and somehow notice her car missing.
-She reached the spot where the snow on the left shoulder was still flattened in two arcs by Jacob’s tires and pulled off onto the opposite side.
-There was no flashlight in her car, but she didn’t need one; it was still uncannily bright out and the lake stood out between the trees more clearly than ever.
-Again, the frigid air petrified the delicate membranes of her sinuses and she smelled nothing after the lurid pine of the car’s air freshener.
-She passed through the layer of forest that separated her from her destination, aiming for the footprints she had left hours before, and paused when she finally reached the shoreline.
+Margaret Tierney, in her white pajamas and black boots, hair discharged from its daytime braid, drove the fifteen minutes to the Old Lake/Early border like she was padding down to the kitchen for a glass of water—if only she had been, the aged wood in the staircase might have perked up, questioning, but the road was indifferent.
+It did not feel odd to Maggie, in this moment, to leave her house in the middle of the night, nor did she worry that her parents might awaken and somehow notice her car missing.
+She reached the spot where they had pulled over earlier, a lattice of of arcs from Jacob’s tires, and pulled off onto the opposite side.
+She had no flashlight in her car, but it was still uncannily bright outside.
+The lake stood out between the trees more clearly than ever.
+Again, the frigid air petrified the delicate membranes of her nose and she smelled nothing after the pine freshener dangling in her car.
+She passed through the layer of woods that separated her from her destination, aiming herself into the footprints she had left hours before, and paused when she finally reached the shoreline.

-The air was now motionless, absent the snowfall, and the scene ahead was almost lunar, a blinding crater under pinprick stars.
-Like the moon, the ice borrowed its shine and gave no warmth.
-To Maggie, it appeared even more solid now, stronger.
+The air was now motionless, absent any snowfall, and the scene was lunar: a blinding crater under pinprick stars.
+Just like the moon, the ice borrowed its shine and gave no warmth.
+To Maggie, it appeared even more solid than it had hours before—strong, even.
 She noticed pine needles, oak and beech leaves suspended in its thickness.
 She stepped out, leaned forward on her right foot, and twisted it left and right to see how much friction it would give.
-It was about as she had expected—not treacherous but she would have to shift her weight mindfully, which she did then as she began to walk out onto the lake.
-She passed miniature dunes of snow, swept into shapes by the wind with strange intention.
-As the shallows she walked over became depths, the ice became darker, less opaque.
-The glossy blackness was now marbled with diaphanous, turquoise fault lines like roads on an atlas, their edges studded with still bubbles.
-In the midnight silence of the world, under the invisible tide of air, the lake thrummed like rushing blood between the ears of the forest.
+It was about as she had expected—not treacherous, but she would have to shift her weight mindfully.
+She began to walk out onto the lake, over miniature dunes of snow, swept into shapes by the wind with strange intention.
+As the shallows she walked over became depths, the ice became more dark and less opaque.
+Now she walked on glossy blackness marbled with diaphanous, turquoise networking like roads on an atlas, edges studded with still bubbles.
+In the midnight silence of the world, under the invisible tide of air, the lake thrummed.

-The island waited ahead.
-The snow dusting its barren canopy made it look as if it had risen up through the crust of the lake, catching white matter in its branches and bushes, the bent willow unable to pull free the last of its dangling hairs.
-Its center remained in shadow—that is until it happened again, as if a crystal chandelier sat glinting in the darkness within the copse of trees, or a castaway, signaling her presence with a shard of mirror at the hope of passing ships.
+The island waited ahead with its barren copse.
+The snow dusting its canopy made it look as if it had risen up through the crust of the lake, catching white matter in its branches and bushes, the bent willow unable to pull free the last of its dangling hairs.
+Its center remained in shadow—or so until the effect came again, as if a crystal chandelier sat glinting in the darkness, or a castaway, signaling her presence with a shard of mirror to any passing ship.

 Vivid with adrenaline, Maggie resumed her pace.
-As she drew halfway to the island’s rim, senses newly sharpened, she thought she could make out a sound with each discrete, luminous burst in the shadows ahead.
-The effect she heard—imagined?—wasn’t metallic, as it would be in a movie, a soft swipe across a cymbal.
-Nor was it the fine tinkling of wind chimes or fey stirring of sleigh bells.
-It was the pizzicato note of a rubber band being plucked, each time a band with a different length, thickness, or tension.
-When she paused, there was no change in her perspective to set the bright surface sparkling, and she wondered if there had been any sound at all.
-She closed her eyes with the goal of isolating her stimuli, took a few more steps, and heard only her footfalls; even the hoarse breath of the lake seemed dampened.
-When she opened them again, still moving forward, the lights and her impression of strange music resumed at once.
+As she drew halfway to the island’s rim, senses newly sharpened, she thought she could make out a sound timed to each of the luminous bursts in the shadows.
+In a movie, this effect might have sounded metallic, a soft swipe across a cymbal, or else the fine tinkling of wind chimes or stirring of sleigh bells.
+Instead, Maggie heard the thick pizzicato note of a rubber band being plucked with every pulse.
+When she was still, there was nothing to set the bright surface sparkling, and she wondered if there had been any sound at all.
+She closed her eyes, took a few more steps, and heard only her footfalls; even the hoarse breath of the lake seemed dampened.
+When she opened them again, still moving forward, the lights—and her impression of these elastic notes—resumed at once.

 At twenty feet away, she was sure the muted twangs were real, were not misheard harmonics from some far off, natural source.
-They were coming from, or triggered by, the twinkling island ahead, and there was something else: they came more rapidly, along with the flickering, as her separation from the island waned.
-Ten feet away she could still not discern their origin, but the scattered sharps and flats came in clusters of five or six per stride, so that she imagined she was pushing forward through thickets of out-of-tune tune violin strings, each step a messy strum.
-She found unbearable the slow palpitation of their response, the pause while she balanced carefully, the staccato rush as she moved forward, and so she left her caution and began to move quickly as the mystery increased in its rhythmless rhythm, flashing in fits like paparazzi bulbs.
+They were coming from, or triggered by, the twinkling island ahead, and there was something else: they came more rapidly, arpeggiate and timed with the flickering.
+The space between Maggie and the island dwindled.
+Ten feet away, now, and the scattered sharps and flats came in clusters of five or six per stride, as if she were pushing through a thicket of out-of-tune tune violin strings.
+She found unbearable the slow palpitation, the silent pause while she balanced carefully, then the stuttering strum as she moved forward, and so she ignored her caution and began to move quickly.
+The plucks responded in their rhythmless rhythm, the light flashing in fits like paparazzi bulbs.

-In the final three feet at the margin of the island, she thought she could feel the resistance of these imaginary bands, could feel them resonating, snapping with her effort like strong but unseeable strands of spider silk to the random arpeggios of the elastic song, each coinciding with an erratic glint in the dark.
-Maggie stepped, finally, onto the frozen bank, and she was released.
-The air was abruptly void of sound, but for the faint gasp of the crisp earth beneath her foot.
-She looked back to the shore and it seemed dreamily distant.
-The island ahead was lucid, its outlines cut deep into reality.
+In the final three feet at the margin of the island, Maggie thought she could feel the resistance of these imaginary bands, could feel them resonating, snapping with her effort, strong and unseeable like strands of spider silk to the random scales of the elastic song and its erratic glinting.
+She stepped, finally, onto the ivory bank, and she was released.
+The air, abruptly, was void of sound, but for the faint gasp of the frozen earth beneath her foot.
+She looked back to the shore and it seemed distant, dreamlike.
+The island before her was lucid, its outlines cut deep into reality.

 She felt another heaving pulse, just like the grind and slip of the underwater ice, but this time it was inside of her, inside her skull.
-Black nimbuses seared her vision, radiating from its edges, as sometimes happens when fluid rushes too quickly from the head, and she doubled over once more, echoing the posture of the weeping willow, her hair dangling into the snow.
-When she was able to see clearly again, she started off in the direction of the car, hopping over bushes and skidding as she went, sliding off the land and onto the ice.
+Black nimbuses seared her vision, radiating from its edges, and she doubled over once more, echoing the posture of the weeping willow, her hair dangling into the snow.
+When her vision stabilized, she started off in the direction of the car, hopping over bushes and skidding as she went, sliding off the land and onto the ice.
 She fell over and over on the cold stone of the lake, which had been so radiant in the view from the road, but did not slow down.
 The lake made no sound; the wind made no sound.
-Only her sharp breathing and the rake of her feet across the ice.
+Only her desperate breathing and the rake of her feet across the ice.
 When she reached land, she slowed a little, but did not look back.
 Her car was waiting for her and she collapsed into the seat with the urgency of a diver surfacing for air.
 She slammed the door shut, started the engine, and—after a moment’s disorientation—performed the hasty U-turn that would point her home.

 As she sped back into Old Lake, Maggie fought to close her frigid fingers into a grip on the wheel.
 A glance at the clock told her she had left her home just over an hour ago.
-By the time she approached her driveway, she had regained enough sense to turn off her headlights and creep slowly into her space, although she didn’t think to park shy of it to prevent the issue with the shed light.
+By the time she approached her driveway, she had regained enough sense to turn off her headlights and creep slowly into her usual space, although didn’t consider parking further back to prevent the problem with the shed light, the reason she had come out of the house.
 This, it turned out, was of no consequence.
 Once up the stairs, over Maury’s Loud Spot, and inside her bed, she found the darkness of her space was absolute.

-Maggie woke once in the night, from a dream about a pool under a glass dome.
+Maggie woke once in the night, from a dream about a hotel pool under a glass dome.
 The dome had caved in, and she snapped awake with a petrified surety that falling glass had amputated a limb she could still feel.
-When she was satisfied, in her bleariness, that no part of her had been sliced away, she sank back into sleep, and the remains of the dream dwindled and disappeared.
+When she was satisfied, in her bleariness, that no part of her had been sliced away, she sank back into sleep.
+The remains of the dream waned and disappeared.

-Well after sunrise, now a winter break Sunday, Maggie was greeted with a fresh nuisance from the window.
+Well after sunrise on what was now a winter break Sunday, Maggie was awakened by a racket from the window.
 A bird with a call like a shopping mall security alarm was perched on the snowy planter box just outside.
-It was a little nuthatch, one of several to whom she had started feeding sunflower seeds, and who had learned to rely on her for a snack.
-She had a bag of the seeds, unsalted, in her desk drawer for this purpose.
-It was a ritual she looked forward to, fulfilling a request made in birdsong like a cartoon princess, but this morning Maggie was not in the mood.
+It was a little nuthatch, one of several birds to whom Maggie sometimes fed sunflower seeds.
+It had learned to rely on her for a snack.
+A bag of seeds, unsalted, waited in her desk drawer for this purpose.
+It was a ritual she looked forward to, fulfilling a request made in birdsong like a cartoon princess, but this morning she was not in the mood.
 Exhausted and sore from the night’s events, she flared with irritation at the deafening ack-ack-ack-ack-ack-ack of the nuthatch peering at her dumbly through the glass.
 She waved her hand in dismissal and turned away from it on her bed.
 As she did, her duvet and pajamas brushed over her skin, and the sensation startled her.
 She pulled up a sleeve and examined the flesh of her arm.
 It wasn’t pink or peeling, was in fact paler than usual, but it felt raw in some way.
 She slid a finger along the crook of her elbow, experimentally, and pulled it back quickly, finding the heat of her finger disquieting.

 Ack-ack-ack-ack-ack-ack!

 “Buzz off!”
 Maggie yelled, flinging an extra pillow at the window, which sent the bird flying.
 She’d had enough of nature for the time being.
-She picked up her phone, which had slept under the pillow that now lay slumped across the room, and saw she had a text from Jacob:
+She picked up her phone, which had spent the night under the pillow that now lay slumped on the other side of the room, and saw she had a text from Jacob:

 when I wake up. well you know I’m gonna be I’m gonna be the man who wakes up next to youuu

-Her first reaction, to notice the mistake in his transcription of the song, was funny to her, so she expressed it:
+Her first reaction, to notice the mistake in his transcription of the song, was funny to her, so she replied:

 I’m pretty sure it’s WELL I KNOW, not WELL YOU KNOW.

-An icon jittered, indicating that Jacob was typing, and in a moment he had responded.
+An icon jittered, indicating that Jacob was typing, and in a moment came his response.

 whoops